 Persisted Query Information is currently limited to content on the first page.
-Hence, opening a story with a page other than the first page will require Model Information to be downloaded and Persisted Query Information will not be used.
+Hence, opening a story with a page other than the first page or using the Public URL API to define a filter or variable will require Model Information to be downloaded and Persisted Query Information will not be used.

 Enabling Optimized View Mode